 Trademark applications accepted by the Registrar are published once in the official gazette prior to registration.

-The approximate time frame for completing the registration process of a trademark in The Bahamas is four (4) years.
+The approximate time frame for completing the registration process of a trademark in the Bahamas is presently 7-9 years as of 2024, since the IP Registry in Bahamas is severely backlogged.

 National: